 You’ve chosen a vocational degree.
 You know that technology is only going to play a greater and greater part in our lives.
 And you’ve read about skills shortages and the demand for technologists.
-So it’s easy to assume that getting a decent IT job only requires passing your degree and firing off a few applications.
+So it’s easy to assume that getting a decent IT job only requires passing your computer science degree and firing off a few applications.

-Sadly that’s not the case.
-1) Because many IT recruiters have requirements that go beyond what’s taught in lectures.
-2) Because even if you’ve got the right skills, you still need to sell your understanding of and enthusiasm for a particular employer.
-3) Because demand for technologists is greater at experienced-hire level than entry level.
-Oh, and 4) Because many major players now demand at least a 2.1 degree, and in some cases a minimum number of UCAS points.
+Sadly that’s not the case, because...
+1) Many IT recruiters have requirements that go beyond what’s taught in lectures.
+2) Even if you’ve got the right skills, you still need to sell your understanding of and enthusiasm for a particular employer.
+3) Demand for technologists is greater at experienced-hire level than entry level.
+Oh, and 4) Many major players now demand at least a 2.1 degree and in some cases a minimum number of UCAS points.

-Recruiters report that students applying for graduate jobs in technology roles are particular culprits for not taking applications and employability seriously enough.
-That’s compared with students applying for other graduate roles, eg business or finance, and with school leavers applying for technology roles.
-What’s more, computer science graduates actually have the highest unemployment rate of all degree disciplines, alongside physics graduates.* It’s time to take action and turn yourself into your ideal recruiters’ ideal candidate.
+Recruiters report that students applying for graduate technology jobs are particular culprits for not taking applications and employability seriously enough.
+That’s compared with students applying for other graduate roles, eg business or finance, and with those who have just left school applying for technology apprenticeship roles.
+What’s more, computer science graduates actually have the highest unemployment rate of all degree disciplines.* It’s time to take action and turn yourself into your recruiters’ ideal candidate.

 Narrow down what type of IT job you want